john8675309/tvdvr/README.md

 # TVDVR
 This is an application that allows you to use IPTV streams and DVR them.
-It requires tv_grab_na_dd and a subscription to schedules direct (other XMLTV services may be supported, you will need to hack the script)
+It requires tv_grab_na_dd and a subscription to schedules direct (other XMLTV services may be supported, you will need to hack the script).

 ## Reason For Being
 We like to watch TV shows on Saturday and Sunday mornings, we don't watch TV at all during the week.
 We also don't like to waste a lot of time watching the shows, with the commercials.